dkallen78/senary-clock/README.md

 I have fixed the shadows and put gradients on stuff!
 I've also played with the colors and centered the clock in the browser.
 I still feel like it needs some features but I don't want to sully the clean design of it.
 We'll see...
 I can't think of anything else to do with it right now but I like looking at it.

+#### more...

+I'm done for the morning (it's 03:36, or 03:100) and I think I can sleep.
+I put some comments in the code so I can figure out what I did tomorrow.

 ### 2020.07.25 (SVG)

 I taught myself SVG!
 At least a bit of it.
 Canvas was fun and it was something I knew but SVG felt like it had more room to grow.